floatzcss/floatz/README.md

 ###Forms in modern browsers

 As already [mentioned](#using-spacers-in-modern-browsers) **floatz** supports a wide range of browsers even legacy browsers like IE6 and 7.
-If it is assured that a website or application is only used in modern browsers the necessary elements and classes for layouting can be reduced to the max.
+If it is assured that a website or application is only used in modern browsers the necessary elements and classes for layouting web forms can be reduced to the max.

 The following example shows how a form can be layouted in modern browsers.